EthNyc-Disc/query-nft-holder/README.md

 # query-nft-holder
-Python script to query wallet addresses of any NFT
+Python script to get list of all wallet addresses that hold any particular NFT